PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 # PX4 ROS 2 interface library

 The [PX4 ROS 2 interface library](https://github.com/Auterion/px4-ros2-interface-lib) is a C++ library to simplify controlling PX4 from ROS 2.
-It allows to write external modes that are dynamically registered with PX4 and behave the same way as internal ones.
+It allows developers to write external modes that are dynamically registered with PX4 and behave the same way as internal ones.
 A mode can send different types of setpoints, ranging from high-level navigation tasks all the way down to direct actuator controls.

 ## Overview